SemanticRepoHub/Collection_Notebooks/README.md

 # README

-This repository contains three Jupyter notebooks designed for analyzing repositories and code snippets in Python, Java, and C/C++ using embedding techniques and similarity analysis.
+This repository contains three Jupyter notebooks designed for parsing and analyzing repositories and code snippets in Python, Java, and C using embedding techniques and similarity analysis.
 These notebooks are ideally run on **Google Colab** to leverage its computational resources.

 ---